-Another instrument in the national framework that gains importance in this project, due to the impact of Tropical Storms Eta/lota in the area, is the Reconstruction Plan for Sustainable Development (PRDS in Spanish) that was presented in 2021 by the Government of Honduras and the United Nations System.
-One main objective is to achieve social and productive recovery from the effects and impacts of storms Eta and lota, seeking to strengthen institutional and social capacities for governance, sustainable development, and resilience.
-The proposed project is consistent with this objective since it also aims to strengthen the resilience capacities of the diverse local actors, especially those previously affected by Eta and lota.
+Another instrument in the national framework that gains importance in this project, due to the impact of Tropical Storms Eta/Iota in the area, is the Reconstruction Plan for Sustainable Development (PRDS in Spanish) that was presented in 2021 by the Government of Honduras and the United Nations System.
+One main objective is to achieve social and productive recovery from the effects and impacts of storms Eta and Iota, seeking to strengthen institutional and social capacities for governance, sustainable development, and resilience.
+The proposed project is consistent with this objective since it also aims to strengthen the resilience capacities of the diverse local actors, especially those previously affected by Eta and Iota.

 The PRDS also has an Environment, Risk Management, and Climate Change component with studies and projects that guarantee the safety of the population and the development of productive activities in the event of future natural disasters.
-In this axis, work will be done on the definition and implementation of effective climate change adaptation programs that are inclusive and participatory (inclusive of women and youth), especially at the local and regional level, which is also aligned with the project since it seeks to generate participatory actions with governments, local actors, civil society, academia, and the private sector to implement climate change adaptation measures and build resilience to climate events.
+In this example-saxiscomponent, work will be done on the definition and implementation of effective climate change adaptation programs that are inclusive and participatory (inclusive of women and youth), especially at the local and regional level, which is also aligned with the project since it seeks to generate participatory actions with governments, local actors, civil society, academia, and the private sector to implement climate change adaptation measures and build resilience to climate events.

 The National Climate Change Strategy of Honduras (ENCC in Spanish) is a national instrument that is part of Objective 3 of the National Plan of the Republic of Honduras, effective from 2010-2022.
 It is in coherence with guideline 7, referring to regional development, natural resources, and the environment, and guidelines 11 and 12, on adaptation and mitigation of climate change and risk management and early recovery, respectively.
-The ENCC proposes incorporating the approach to climate change in the different public policies, both socially, economically, and environmentally, as well as at the national, regional, sectoral, and municipal levels.
+The ENCC that proposes incorporating the approach to climate change in the different public policies, both socially, economically, and environmentally, as well as at the national, regional, sectoral, and municipal levels.
+The plan was published in 2010 and has not been replaced; it remains the active plan for the country.
+The ENCC is aligned with the purposes of agroforest development and environment protection of the Government Plan to Refound Honduras 2022-2026.

 Within this strategy, two components are particularly aligned with the proposed project - (1) Agriculture, Soils, and Food Security, and (2) Risk Management.
 The agriculture, soil, and food security component is linked to the guidelines for adopting systems, technology, and good practices for sustainable agriculture, and it is related to the project component on practices adapted to climate change and climate variability.
 The Risk Management component focuses on developing meteorological monitoring and early warning schemes in anticipation of hurricanes, tropical storms, and floods.
-This relates to the project's proposed actions for strengthening and implementing early warning systems in the intervention areas.
+This relates to the project's proposed actions for strengthening and implementing EWSearly warning systems in the intervention areas.